Waldorf Astoria Atlanta Buckhead

-The Waldorf Astoria Atlanta Buckhead is a 580 ft (177 m) tall combination hotel/condominium building skyscraper in Atlanta, Georgia.
+The Waldorf Astoria Atlanta Buckhead is a 580-foot (177-m) tall combination hotel and condominium building skyscraper in Atlanta, Georgia, United States.

 It was constructed from 2006 to 2008 and has 42 floors.
-It is the 12th tallest building in Atlanta and the fifteenth tallest residential high-rise in the United States.
+It is the twelfth-tallest building in Atlanta.
 The design architect for the building was Robert A.M.
-Stern Architects with Atlanta firm Milton Pate Architects serving as the Architect of Record and Robert A. Tretsch III, for Atlanta firm Harrison Design, as design architect for the condominiums.
+Stern Architects with Atlanta firm Milton Pate Architects serving as the architect of record and Robert A. Tretsch III, for Atlanta firm Harrison Design, as design architect for the condominiums.
 The project was developed by Atlanta-based City Centre Properties, LLC and constructed by Holder Construction Company.

 History

 The tower was built at a cost of $197.4 million.
-The hotel portion opened for business on May 1, 2008 as The Mansion on Peachtree - A Rosewood Hotel & Residence, managed by Rosewood Hotels & Resorts.
+The hotel portion opened for business on May 1, 2008, as The Mansion on Peachtree – A Rosewood Hotel & Residence, managed by Rosewood Hotels & Resorts.
 The grand opening was held a week later, on May 7.

-The hotel was sold in foreclosure to iStar Financial on February 3, 2010 for $66.1 million.
+The hotel was sold in foreclosure to iStar Financial on February 3, 2010, for $66.1 million.
 It was renamed Mandarin Oriental, Atlanta in 2012.
-The hotel was sold to Xenia Hotels & Resorts, Inc. for $53.5 million on December 10, 2018 and renamed Waldorf Astoria Atlanta Buckhead.
+The hotel was sold to Xenia Hotels & Resorts, Inc. for $53.5 million on December 10, 2018, and renamed Waldorf Astoria Atlanta Buckhead.

 Building

 A 127-room hotel occupies the lower half of the building.
-Above the hotel are 45 residential units on 26 floors.
+Above the hotel are forty-five residential units on twenty-six floors.
 The Residences also consist of a separate building located in the English Gardens called "The Villas".
 The Villas consist of three separate private residences that include three floors of living space and private underground garages.

 Restaurants

-In December 2008, Craft Atlanta, a branch of Tom Colicchio's New York based restaurant, opened in a freestanding building in front of The Mansion.
+In December 2008, Craft Atlanta, a branch of Tom Colicchio's New York–based restaurant, opened in a freestanding building in front of The Mansion.
 The interiors were designed by Bentel & Bentel Architects of New York.
-Milton Pate Architects of Atlanta again served as the Architect of Record for the interior build-out.
+Milton Pate Architects of Atlanta again served as the architect of record for the interior build-out.
 Freese Construction Company of Atlanta served as the general contractor for the build out.
 The restaurant closed shortly before Valentine's Day 2010.
 Del Frisco's Grille opened in the space in late 2012.
 The restaurant is not part of the hotel business.